 Moreover, the gravitational waves and the companion observations from astronomers could reveal what happens in the final phases before the merger.
 As tidal forces tear the neutron star apart, they could help astrophysicist solve a long-standing mystery: what state is matter in inside these ultra-compact objects.

-The LIGO-Virgo collaboration began its current observing run on 1 April, and had expected to see roughly one merger of black holes per week and one of neutron stars per month.
+The LIGO-Virgo collaboration began its current observing run on April 1, and had expected to see roughly one merger of black holes per week and one of neutron stars per month.
 So far, those predictions have been met—the observatories have also seen several black-hole mergers this month.
 “This is just amazing,” says Kasliwal.
-“The Universe is fantastic.”
+“The universe is fantastic.”

 This article is reproduced with permission and was first published on April 26, 2019.